Homeโ€บArticlesโ€บHow Toโ€บCalculate Life Path Number

 Step 4: Add the Three Reduced Values Together

 Add your reduced day, reduced month, and reduced year values together.
-This sum will typically be a two-digit number that needs one more reduction pass.
+This sum will usually be a two-digit number needing one more reduction pass.

 Step 5: Reduce the Final Sum (Checking for a Master Number One Last Time)

-Apply the same reduction rule to the sum from Step 4: keep summing digits until you reach a single digit, unless the sum is exactly 11, 22, or 33, in which case that's your final Life Path Number.
+Apply the same reduction rule to the sum from Step 4: keep summing digits until you reach a single digit, unless the sum lands exactly on 11, 22, or 33, in which case that's your final Life Path Number.

 Step 6: Verify With the Life Path Number Calculator